LorinczMate1990/web-logo/docs/optimize_by_combining_drawing_commands.md

 Commit hash: 3781556ee76acc4d6c31999b1418fe0463629cf3

 Issue is, that the interruption won't flush the command queue, but it was fixed in the next commit.

+# Combining messages

+Strangly, combining messages have no significant result